Reforesting Hawaii’s koa for future generations.

 “By demonstrating the economic and sustainable value of these forests, we encourage more forestry that’s good—not just for conservation, not just for tonewood, but for the community, too.”

 Orchard for koa seed

 A Partnership and a Vision

-Siglo Tonewoods began in 2015 with a partnership and a vision—to conserve, restore and reforest one of Hawaii’s great assets – the koa tree.
+Siglo Tonewoods was formed in 2015 as a partnership with a vision—to conserve, restore and grow one of Hawaii’s great assets – the koa tree.
 And to continue the musical legacy of koa for generations to come.

 Koa lumber was widely available until about 2002; after that it was harvested chiefly, and unpredictably, from salvage.
-In 2015, it had become almost unavailable.
-At this time, Bob Taylor (Taylor Guitars) and Steve McMinn (Pacific Rim Tonewoods) began looking into why.
-Their vision was to have perpetual instrument wood supplies for the very long term by creating and restoring koa forests, and to practice careful utilization of the wood available in the shorter term.
+By 2015, it had become almost unavailable.
+At this time, Bob Taylor (Taylor Guitars) and Steve McMinn (Pacific Rim Tonewoods) began looking into the "why".
+Their idea was to create continuous instrument wood supplies by growing and restoring koa forests, and to create a bridge to these future supplies by carefully using the wood available in the present.